 Thankfully, I’d registered for a baby wrap and received it at my shower.
 In my mind, though, babywearing was something I would do when our daughter was a little bigger.

-She seemed so small as a newborn – I was terrified that she’d just fall out!
+She seemed so small when she was first born – I was terrified that if I tried babywearing my newborn she’d just fall out!

 I became overwhelmed with questions regarding whether using a baby wrap with a newborn was safe or not.
 I did a lot of research and found that the short answer to this question is “yes.”

-Like most parenting decisions, babywearing a newborn is a cost/benefit analysis.
+Like most parenting decisions, newborn babywearing is a cost/benefit analysis.
 Please talk to your pediatrician or medical provider about babywearing your newborn safely and make sure you follow safe babywearing practices.

-When done correctly, it’s perfectly acceptable to wear your newborn, as long as you’re following babywearing safety tips.
+When done correctly, it’s perfectly acceptable to wear your newborn in a baby wrap or sling, as long as you’re following babywearing safety tips.

 We’ve got several helpful hints for you:

-- Monitor their airways and make sure they’re facing sideways (no chin tucked into your chest) until they have the neck control to hold their head up better and look around
+- Monitor their airways and make sure they’re facing sideways (no chin tucked into your chest when newborn babywearing) until they have the neck control to hold their head up better and look around.

 - Be aware of their temperature – Your baby can heat up when worn for long periods of time.
-Newborns don’t regulate their own temperature well, so be mindful of how long they’ve been in their carrier.
+Newborns don’t regulate their own temperature well, so be mindful of how long you’ve been babywearing your newborn.

-- If you reach down for something, bend at the knees with one hand on your baby’s back
+- If you reach down for something while newborn babywearing, bend at the knees with one hand on your baby’s back